Autofire/BindTheEarth/README.md

 # BindTheEarth
 BindTheEarth (BtE) is a sound pack for [Dungeon Crawl](https://crawl.develz.org/download.htm) Stone Soup that leverages [Earthbound](https://en.wikipedia.org/wiki/EarthBound)'s sound effects.

 Before you get started, you'll need to obtain a version of DCSS that supports sound.
-At the VERY LEAST, you'll need to make sure that your version supports sound (Hit '?V' in game).
-As of this writing, this depends on a feature in [my own fork](https://github.com/Autofire/crawl).
-This will hopefully change soon, but until then you MUST have my fork.
+Most new version support it, but not out of the box.
+You may check whether sound is upported by hitting '?v', which will take you to the version information.
+If it says something like "Sound Support," then you're good to go!
+Skip the next paragraph!

+If you need to compile Crawl with sound support, you'll first have to be able to compile Crawl (check the Crawl github for that).
+Once you have the sournce code and you're able to do this, you'll need to edit the sound.h file.
+Then, with the line that says `//#define SOUND_PLAY_COMMAND "/usr/bin/play -v .5 \"%s\" 2>/dev/null &"`, you'll need to delete the double slashes at the start.
+Then, on your command line, do `make SOUND=y`, and it should all work fine.
+Repeat the steps in the paragraph above.
+It should have worked.
+(This is all assuming you're not using Tiles.
+If you are...it ought to support sound out of the box?
+Maybe do `make TILES=y SOUND=y`?)

 To use BtE you will first need to get [the Earthbound sound effects](http://starmen.net/mother2/soundfx/), at the bottom of that page.
 Download the zip and extract it in a sensible place. (i.e. one without a rediculously long path; I think DCSS has a limit of 256 character-long paths.)